MiningDAO/DeMine/test/TestPlan.md

 [x] reward with reward divisible by cycle supply
 [x] reward with reward not divisible by cycle supply

-- cashout unrewarded cycle, should fail
+[x] cashout unrewarded cycle, should fail
+[x] cashout insufficient balance, should fail
+[x] cashout insufficient allowance, should fail
-- cashout rewarded cycle with approved operator
+[x] cashout with id and amounts array length mismatch, should fail [x] cashout rewarded cycle with approved operator
   - tokens should be burned
   - recipient should receive reward tokens
-  - reward token balance of nft contract should decrease
-- cashout rewarded cycle with account owner
+  - reward token balance of nft contract should decrease [x] cashout rewarded cycle with account owner
   - tokens should be burned
   - recipient should receive reward tokens
   - reward token balance of nft contract should decrease

 ERC1155:
-- check uri
+[x] check uri
+[x] SetApprovedForAll
+[x] isApprovedForAll
 - transfer/transferBatch with account owner
   - balanceOf/balanceOfBatch should be updated
-- SetApprovedForAll
-- isApprovedForAll
 - transfer/transferBatch with authorized operator
   - balanceOf/balanceOfBatch should be updated